CN-makers/cn-makers.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Nice to meet you!
-I am Nan Chen (Chen), currently a second year Master student in USTC-CMI lab, at the the School of Cyber Science of University of Science and Technology of China (USTC), supervised by <a href='https://faculty.ustc.edu.cn/maozhendong'>Prof. Zhendong Mao</a>.
+I am Nan Chen (陈南), currently a second year Master student in USTC-CMI lab, at the the School of Cyber Science of University of Science and Technology of China (USTC), supervised by <a href='https://faculty.ustc.edu.cn/maozhendong'>Prof. Zhendong Mao</a>.
 Before joining USTC, I obtained my B.S. degree in Artificial Intelligence (Honor class in Qian Xuesen College) from Xi'an Jiaotong University in 2023.

 My research interests lie in controllable video generation and controllable image generation.